-Even if the Netherlands are quite liberal and progressive in many fields, such as gay marriage, there are still fields where work needs to be done.
+Even if the Netherlands is quite progressive in many fields, there are others where work needs to be done.
 One of these fields is women in tech.
-Yes, even in the Netherlands girls and women are strongly underrepresented in this industry.
+Yes, even in the Netherlands, girls and women are strongly underrepresented in this industry.
 Expat Republic will look at the numbers and will introduce you to some organizations that want to change that.

 Let’s Look At The Numbers

-In 2018 only 15.6 percent of women worked in Tech.
-In the same year, in Bulgaria, it was more than 30 percent of women working in tech.
+2018 only 15.6 percent of women worked in Tech.
+That same year, in Bulgaria, it was more than 30 percent of women working in tech.
 In 2017 in the Netherlands, only 24 percent of STEM (science, technology, engineering, and mathematics) graduates were women.
-Only 12 percent of highly educated women were in CS (computer science) jobs and less than 26 percent of women were in tech management positions, which is among the lowest in the EU.
+Only 12% of highly educated women were in CS (computer science) jobs.
+Furthermore, less than 26% of women were in tech management positions, which is among the lowest in the EU.
 Data suggests that Eastern European countries offer some of the best opportunities for women in tech.
 Bulgaria, Romania, Lithuania, and Latvia make up the 4 countries with the highest percentage of female tech workers in Europe.
 In the Netherlands, in the year 2017, the gender pay gap in tech jobs was 18.4 percent.

 What Are The Reasons?

-The paper from 2019 mentioned above takes into consideration the self-reported levels of STEM confidence between gender and ethnicity groups and find that women on average report lower confidence than men.
-According to them, ‚another reason for lower STEM enrolment rates among females could be that girls might perform worse in mathematics than boys in high school.
+The paper from 2019 takes into consideration the self-reported levels of STEM confidence between gender and ethnicity groups and found that women on average report lower confidence than men.
+According to the paper another reason for lower female STEM enrollment rates could be that girls might perform worse in mathematics than boys in high school.
 In PISA data gender differences in math scores exist, with boys outperforming girls in many countries.
-This difference, however, could be driven by the competitive setting of test-taking: boys perform better in competitive environments than girls.‘
+This difference, however, could be the competitive setting of test-taking: boys perform better in competitive environments than girls.‘

-Also, we need to look at the way children of both genders are treated during high-school.
+We must also address how high school’s stimulate children of both genders).
 When girls are bad in math or science-related subject, they are often told to rather focus on languages”, says Sina Bünte from the Amsterdam-based organization SheSharp that helps women to start a career in the field of Tech.
 Furthermore, she claims, the lack of role models in this field that girls can try to live up to plays a big part.

 Which Organizations Want To Change That?

 TechGirl: The website techgirl.nl offers helpful tips and tricks for coding, collects information for career switches into tech as well as opportunities for scholarships, etc. Furthermore, there is a database of vacancies in the field of Tech.
-Additionally, they also provide specific advice for the daily life at the office, for being the only female person in an otherwise male-only programmer team, for example, or present interviews or portraits of inspiring women that dared to switch careers into the field of Tech.
+Additionally, they also provide specific advice for daily office life.
+They also present interviews or portraits of inspiring women that dared to switch careers into the Tech field.

 NewTechKids: NewTechKids is a technology education academy in Amsterdam for boys and girls.
 At their programs, which are available in English and Dutch, computer science teachers and innovation specialists guide kids in acquiring knowledge and skills related to designing, programming, testing, and creating stuff that matters to them.
 “As a company founded by two women, NewTechKids is dedicated to increasing the participation of girls and low-income youth in computer science education”, states their website.